Begounet/adv-unity-event/Documentation~/Upgrader.md

 ## How to

 **Ensure to have commit everything before starting, since a wrong manipulation could mean to lost all your events data without being able to back up.
-The operation is long and can be confused.**
+The operation is long and can be confusing.**

 There is 3 big steps: